ccrookston/Dapper.SimpleRepository/README.md

 ### Option 2: Create a Non-Strongly Typed Repository
 -------
-Lets create another instance of `Dapper.SimpleRepository` that is NOT strongly typed and inject the connection string.
+Create another instance of `Dapper.SimpleRepository` that is NOT strongly typed and inject the connection string.
 We'll just call this one `repo`.

 ```csharp
 readonly Dapper.SimpleRepository.Repository repo = new Dapper.SimpleRepository.Repository(connectionString);